harohar13/khan-academy/README.md

 # khan-academy
-A khan academy layout using html and css
+A khan academy website  layout using html and css